AjSat/spatial_V2/README.md

 - Checkout OSIM_talos.m in examples directory for usage, benchmarking and verification of the EFPA, PV-OSIM, PV-OSIM-fast and the LTL-OSIM algorithms.
 - Checkout talos_dynamics.m in the examples directory for usage and benchmarking of PV, PV-e, PV-s, LTL and LTL-s constrained dynamics algorithms.
 - Checkout iiwa.m in examples directory for PV solver usage for fixed-base robot chains.
+- Checkout long_tree.m in examples directory for the PV-OSIMr algorithm usage.